zyxue/zyxue.github.io/_posts/2016-02-29-effective-shell-navigation-operations-in-bash.md

 * `Alt-\`: Remove all continuous spaces starting from the current position of the marker on both sides.

+### Do/Undo:

+* `Ctrl-Shift--`: this can do both do & undo.
+For exmaple, you've done some editing and get into the state of s4: s1-s2-s3-s4.
+You want to go back to s2, then you type the key binding twice, ending up at s2.
+If you type the key binding a third time, you'll go back to s1.
+However, assume for some reason, actually you want to go forward to s3.
+To reverse the order of undo, you need to do some temprary editing (e.g. just type a space), and then type the key-binding twice, you now should get to s3.
+Hopefully, this little example demonstrates how do/undo works.

 I think that's all what you need, with a bit more practise, you're well on your way to become an expert in the shell environment.